pydicom/pynetdicom/README.rst

         from pynetdicom3 import AE

         ae = AE(ae_title=b'MY_ECHO_SCU')
-        # The Verification SOP Class has a UID of 1.2.840.10008.1.1
+        # Verification SOP Class has a UID of 1.2.840.10008.1.1
         #   we can use the UID string directly when requesting the presentation
-        #   contexts we want the association to support
+        #   contexts we want to use in the association
         ae.add_requested_context('1.2.840.10008.1.1')

         # Associate with a peer DICOM AE